eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 .. warning::
   At the time being, the removal of unused entities is incompatible with the `Transient-Local Durability QoS <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/core/policy/standardQosPolicies.html#durabilityqospolicy>`_.

-.. _user_manual_configuration_max_reception_rate:
+.. _user_manual_configuration_max_rx_rate:

 Max Reception Rate
 ------------------

-The ``max-reception-rate`` tag limits the frequency [Hz] at which samples are processed by discarding messages received before :code:`1/max-reception-rate` seconds have passed since the last processed message.
+The ``max-rx-rate`` tag limits the frequency [Hz] at which samples are processed by discarding messages received before :code:`1/max-rx-rate` seconds have passed since the last processed message.
 It only accepts non-negative numbers.
 By default it is set to ``0``; it processes samples at an unlimited reception rate.

 .. note::

-    The ``max-reception-rate`` tag can be set (in order of precedence) for built-in topics, for participants, and globally in specs.
+    The ``max-rx-rate`` tag can be set (in order of precedence) for built-in topics, for participants, and globally in specs.

 .. _user_manual_configuration_downsampling: